-I am pleased to introduce the Director's Remuneration Report for the financial year ended 31 December 2016.
+I am pleased to introduce the Directors' Remuneration Report for the financial year ended 31 December 2017.

-Over the next few pages we have set out the Company's forward looking Directors' Remuneration Policy.
+Over the following pages we have set out the Company's forward looking Directors' Remuneration Policy.
 The Directors' Annual Remuneration Report sets out in more detail how this Policy is being implemented.

-The Board, on the recommendation of the Nomination and Remuneration Committee ("the Committee") has reviewed the fees paid to the Directors and decided not to make any changes to the level of fees paid to the Directors at the current time.
+The Board, on the recommendation of the Nomination and Remuneration Committee ("the Committee"), has reviewed the fees paid to the Directors and decided not to make any changes to the level of fees paid to the Directors at the current time.
 As part of this review, it considered information on the fees paid to directors of a peer group of VCTs of a similar size operating in its sector.
-The fees paid to the directors have remained unchanged since 2014 following a phased introduction of increases from 2011-2014.
-The Committee has been considering succession planning for the Board over the last few years.
-As part of this process, Clive Boothman was appointed to the Board during the year and became Chairman on 13 May 2016 following Keith Niven's retirement from the Board as Chairman and a director on the same day.
-Also, as envisaged last year, Tom Sooke retired from the Board at the conclusion of the 2016 AGM.
+The fees paid to the Directors have remained unchanged since 2014 following a phased introduction of increases from 2011 to 2014.

-Following a review of the composition of the Board, the Directors have confirmed their belief that the current Board of three directors have the skills and experience to run the Company effectively, but this may increase to four if the workload or the mix of skills required make this necessary.
+Following a review of the composition of the Board, the Directors have confirmed their belief that the current Board of three directors have the skills and experience to run the Company effectively, although an additional director may be appointed if the workload or mix of skills required make this necessary.

-The tables on pages 30 and 31 show the remuneration paid to each of the five non-executive Directors who have served during the year, and to be paid to the current three continuing Directors in 2017.
+The tables on pages 32 and 33 show the remuneration paid to each of the non-executive directors who have served during the year, and to be paid to in 2018.